Updates from the Archdiocese of Cape Town.

 Please visit the Archdiocese of Cape Town website for more details.

-Auxiliary Bishop Sylvester David offers his prayer and reflection for the people of the Archdiocese of Cape Town for today, Friday 3 July 2020, during this time of the coronavirus pandemic.
-It is also available on the Archdiocese of Cape Town’s Facebook page and YouTube channel.
+Auxiliary Bishop Sylvester David offers his prayer and reflection for the people of the Archdiocese of Cape Town during this time of the coronavirus pandemic.
+Available on the Archdiocese of Cape Town’s Facebook page and YouTube channel.

 We gratefully received another donation of yoghurt, fruit juice and milk from Faircape/Cape Talk through being nominated by Judith Roberts.
 Goods were delivered by Clarence Ackers from Faircape.

 In phase four of the distribution of food parcels we managed to pack 3 000 parcels on Monday and Tuesday of this week.
 The packing on Monday took place in light rain for most of the morning, but the volunteers powered through.
 On Monday we had 52 volunteers packing and collecting parcels.
 Tuesday this number increased to 82.

 Ongoing live-streamed Masses and devotions in the Archdiocese of Cape Town

 Archbishop Stephen Brislin and Bishop Sylvester David have asked parishes, where possible, to provide live-streamed options for parish Sunday and weekday Masses, as well as other devotions.
 They assure us of their prayer during this trying time of Covid-19.